A forest in the Taconic range · North Berkshires · Massachusetts

 The trail network connects a series of natural gathering spaces: stream crossings, rocky outcrops with seasonal views, the remnants of old stone walls that mark where pasture once met forest.
 These are places where a small audience can sit on the ground and listen — to a musician, a scientist, a poet, or just the forest itself.

-This is tending in its most human form — showing up, paying attention, and sharing what you notice.
+This is care in its most human form — showing up, paying attention, and sharing what you notice.

 Go Deeper